grahamcarman/docs/astro/astro-components.md

 ## Users and teams

 When you sign up with Astro, a user is created for you along with your Organization.
-As the first user in your Astro Organization, you are assigned the role `Organization Owner` and have the ability to invite new users to your organization and manage other user's permissions.
+As the first user in your Astro Organization, Astro assigns you the role `Organization Owner` and you have the ability to invite new users to your organization and manage other users' permissions.

 Each Astro user can also be added to a _Team_.
 A team in Astro is a group of users in an Organization that you can grant the same Organization and Workspace permissions.